straup/flamework-api/README.md

 script which will install most of the relevant bits automatically and make a note of the stuff you'll see need to do yourself.

+**Note:** The documentation below is a bit our of date (as of 20130409) and will be updated shortly.

 config.php
 --